 Plus, another bad habit photographers have is turning up to the location as the sun it setting.
 I always arrive at a location at least an hour before the sun sets, allowing me to find my favourite composition and to set up my gear.
 Also I can work out where the sun will set within the scene giving me enough time to move locations if there’s trees in the way or if the tide isn’t quite right.

 To summarise, using HDR photography to capture your sunset pictures is vital if you want realistic looking landscapes.
 So go outside and capture your next sunset.
 However, don’t be put off if it’s not what you expect, waiting for the perfect sunset can take time.
 Be patient and get out there!
+We recommended trying our 30 day sunset photography challenge too!

 A note from Josh, ExpertPhotography's Photographer-In-Chief: